lnxd/PT-P300BT/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s, --show            Show the created image and quit.
+  -h, --help            show this help message and exit -l, --lines           Add horizontal lines for drawing area (dotted red) and tape (cyan).
+  -s, --show            Show the created image.
   -i IMAGE, --image IMAGE
                         Image file to print.
-If this option is used, TEXT_TO_PRINT is ignored.
+If this option is used, TEXT_TO_PRINT and FONT_NAME are ignored.
   -n, --no-print        Only configure the printer and send the image but do not send print command.
   -F, --no-feed         Disable feeding at the end of the print (chaining).
   -a, --auto-cut        Enable auto-cutting (or print label boundary on e.g. PT-P300BT).